ziqiangao/OnmiData/Data Stream Format.md

 - 1 Pulldown Click: Stop & Process
 - 2 Pullup Clicks: Disable Reader and Unmute

-Bits are encoded in a special way, which is unknown
+Bits are encoded with Manchester and FSK Encoding, where High-Low Freq is 1 and Low-High Freq is 0

 When the Reader is enabled and reading, there cannot be any other audio clips